Host Business Interns

 Employers interested in hiring an intern should follow these steps to build a quality experience and acquire an intern to meet your needs:

-Get to know the Professional Development Office — For any assistance or further information, contact Jennifer Buelow Fischer at 920-424-0297 or firstname.lastname@example.org.
-Jennifer can answer any questions you might have and assist you in developing a successful experience for both you and the student.
+- Get to know the Professional Development Office — For any assistance or further information, contact Britney Deruchowski at (920) 424-0297 or firstname.lastname@example.org.
+Britney can answer any questions you might have and assist you in developing a successful experience for both you and the student.

-Announce Your Internship — All COB internships are advertised using Titan Jobs, an online database.
-To create your account or log on to your existing account, please go to.
+- Announce Your Internship — All COB internships are advertised using Handshake, an online database.
+To create your account or log on to your existing account, please go to the Handshake employer page.
 Once your position has been posted, further steps will be taken by the Professional Development Office to make sure students are aware of the opportunity.

 Organization and Supervisor Responsibilities